For the events that transpired Monday-Thursday leading up to L’s birth, please read this post.

 I had a couple of contractions that woke me up, but I was able to fall back asleep quickly.
 Around 4am I started feeling contractions about every 15-20 minutes.
-I timed them while Hubby got ready for work and told him I they seemed to be getting closer together again.
+I timed them while Mr Boots got ready for work and told him I they seemed to be getting closer together again.
 He told me he was hoping to leave work by 12, so he’d hopefully be home earlier the normal.

 I managed to fall back asleep around 6 and woke up around 7:30 when G was ready to start his day.
 I was still having contractions, but since I was trying to get G dressed and fed I was too distracted to time them.